We Didn't Choose to be Born Here (2020 - ongoing)

 This body of work is an exploration of Botswana and South Africa’s socio-political fabric through a personal lens.
 Blending staged portraiture, documentary images and re-enactments, I weave personal family stories with national history.

-These images are part of a photobook that addresses the history of musicality and activism in my family lineage.
+These images are part of a photobook (currently in development) that addresses the history of musicality and activism in my family lineage.

 In 1958, my grandfather, Hippolytus Mothopeng, fled South Africa to escape racist Apartheid law.
 He went to Botswana, a far more peaceful country under British protection that eventually achieved independence in 1966.
 He worked as a town clerk in Francistown and Gaborone and as a hobbyist jazz musician.